By Tobias Lund-Eskerod, Strategy and Delivery Lead, Monstarlab

 An equally advantageous benefit of getting to know your customers is the insights it gives you about their core needs.
 This can enable you to drastically increase the relevance of your customer engagement initiatives.

-Addressing core needs with personalised customer engagement
+Addressing core needs with personalized customer engagement

-However, delivering personalisation that is relevant is seemingly a challenge that many FSOs are facing.
+However, delivering personalization that is relevant is seemingly a challenge that many FSOs are facing.
 According to research, seventy percent of FSOs state that understanding individual customer needs is a key challenge to meeting customer needs and expectations.3

 Research even shows that seventy-seven percent of consumers prefer to do business with companies who use their information to make experiences more efficient.4